cmpsc24/Project-2/README.md

 Based on the closest shelters and evacuation points, the program allocates resources in a way that is closest to the hurricane.
 Test Case 1: Hurricane at (25.6, -80.0)
 Closest Shelters:
-Shelter 3: 0.00 (Simple Distance) (Exact match, since it’s the hurricane's current position) Shelter 1: 4.60 (Simple Distance)
+Shelter 3: 0.00 (Distance)
+Shelter 1: 4.60 (Distance)
 Closest Evacuation Points:
-Evacuation Point 3: 0.10 (Simple Distance)
+Evacuation Point 3: 0.10 (Distance)
-Evacuation Point 2: 0.30 (Simple Distance)
+Evacuation Point 2: 0.30 (Distance)
-Test Case 2: Hurricane at (30.0, -85.0)
-Closest Shelters:
-Shelter 2: 4.40 (Simple Distance)
-Shelter 3: 5.40 (Simple Distance)
-Closest Evacuation Points:
-Evacuation Point 1: 6.00 (Simple Distance)
-Evacuation Point 4: 6.80 (Simple Distance)

 Showcasing the achievement of project goals: Provide some execution results and discuss your result on how your project achieves the project goal -
 Output -
 Simulating Resource Allocation and Evacuation Planning for Hurricane